coderefinery/reproducible-python-ml/content/testing.md

 :::{objectives}
 - Know **where to start** in your own project.
+- Know what possibilities and techniques are available in the Python world.
 - Have an example for how to make the **testing part of code review**.
 :::